-The generational gap between the boomers and the millennials can also be true with the gap between the Millenials and the Gen Z’s and the succeeding generations.
+The generational gap between the Boomers and Millennials can also be true with the gap between the Millenials, Gen Z, and the succeeding generations.

 The goal is to do better than the previous generation, learn from their mistakes, and change for the better.

-Through that, we may be able to leave the world slightly better than what we inherited.
+Through that, we can leave the world slightly better than we inherited.
 May we be the salt and light in this world and glorify God.